Last update: September 3, 2022.

 …typical west exposure and barren rock face.
 (Wilson, 51)

 He also provides a sketch of the rock face and of individual images.
-There are three of them – a human figure with outstretched arms, a moose, and four oblique lines.
+Three of them are a human figure with outstretched arms, a moose, and four oblique lines.
 The lines are often described as tally marks.
 The pictographs, as well as others, are easy to find as you paddle along.
-Approaching the site from the north, the first pictographs you will see are on the rock face below.
+Approaching the site from the north, you will see the first pictographs on the rock face below.